bormaxi8080/osint-timeline/DRAFT.md

 Telegraf.
 Agent for collecting, processing, aggregating, and writing metrics, logs, and other arbitrary data: https://github.com/influxdata/telegraf

+Wireless IDS.
+Ability to detect suspicious activity such as (WEP/WPA/WPS) attack by sniffing the air for wireless packets: https://github.com/SYWorks/wireless-ids

 Pangolin.
 Tunneled Mesh Reverse Proxy Server with Identity and Access Control and Dashboard UI: https://github.com/fosrl/pangolin

 ----